The current minimum wage in Idaho is $7.25.

 Idaho does not require employers to provide leave.

 Employers may not discharge an employee because they take military leave.
-They must allow employees to take up to 15 days of leave a year for military training.
+They must allow employees to take up to 15 days of leave a year for military training, but must provide up to 90 days' notice of training dates before departure.

 After their service, the employee is entitled to return to their job if the employee meets certain conditions.
 For one year, the employer may not discharge the employee without cause.